RichardMatsen/mwb-v2-redux/scrollbar-css-adjustments.md

 ## **Styling for thin scrollbar**

-Use vendor-prefixes to change various aspects of the scrollbar.
+Use vendor-prefixes to change various attributes of the scrollbar.

 ```css
 ::-webkit-scrollbar